 The London insurance market has very close ties to wholesale brokerage practice around the world.
-It’s one of the world’s leading centres for complex commercial and specialty risks, controlling more than $91 billion (AU$126 billion) in gross written premium in 2017, according to the UK Financial Conduct Authority (FCA).
+It’s one of the world’s leading centres for complex commercial and specialty risks, controlling more than US$91 billion (around CA$121 billion) in gross written premium in 2017, according to the UK Financial Conduct Authority (FCA).

 “Given the size of the wholesale insurance sector and the type of large-scale risks it covers, the way it functions can have a wide-ranging impact on the broader economy.
 If businesses cannot get appropriate cover or pay more for services than they should, it can impact on their ability to operate and grow,” said Christopher Woolard, FCA executive director of strategy and competition.
 “Brokers play an important part in the wholesale insurance sector ensuring clients get appropriate coverage at good value.”